 - Unable to find pleasure– receiving no enjoyment from things they once loved

-- Trouble with logical thinking- unable to find a solution
+- The trouble with logical thinking- unable to find a solution

 - Confused or disorganized speech– shifting topics frequently, responding to a question with an unrelated answer, saying illogical things, or speaking incoherently